 Through a grant provided by START under the Future Resilience for African Cities and Lands (FRACTAL) program, Gilbert’s team has looked into flooding in two of Lusaka’s flood prone wards, Kalikiliki and Kanyama, with a particular focus on the role of waste management.
 “Efforts to improve the management of solid waste need to be driven by a grassroots movement.
 As part of this project, researchers from the University of Zambia and representatives from the City Council have involved the communities at all stages – from identifying the problems, to collecting and analyzing data, to proposing solutions,” explains Gilbert.
 “This co-production approach ensures that we ask and answer research questions together, and that the research outcomes will be comprehensive and immediately actionable.”

 Residents, researchers and municipal authorities developed together solutions that will increase the efficiency of the current waste management process, lowering the risk of flooding.
-A new flood preparedness and response model that embeds waste management was also co-developed during the project.
-Even if it has not been implemented yet, this model has already started bridging gaps between actors involved in solid waste management and flood response at all levels in Lusaka.
+A new flood preparedness and response model that embeds waste management was also co-developed during the project, bridging gaps between actors involved in solid waste management and flood response at all levels in Lusaka.

 “One of the major takeaways from the project is that some solutions to urban flooding do not need more money, but more commitment from stakeholders,” concludes Gilbert.
 “The energy in the room, when we all came together to discuss the research findings and how they will improve daily life in the community, was absolutely inspiring.
 The ties that have been created between the Lusaka City Council, the University of Zambia and the communities are a precious asset that will last and may be useful to solve other challenges in the future.
-Climate solutions for african cities and towns need to be people-centred and should seek to address urban climate risks and reduce poverty.”
+The project also showed the importance to develop climate solutions for African cities that are people-centered and address urban climate risks and reduce poverty.”

 Dr. Gilbert Siame is Lecturer and Researcher at the University of Zambia, and Director of the Centre for Urban Research and Planning.